-How to incorporate more color into your life?
+How to incorporate more colour into your life?

 It is similar with yoga.
-When I step onto the mat – I let the colors of my artwork reflect back to me, inspire more creativity in my practice or bring energy needed.
-Yoga is such an opening and immersive experience, the use of color on the mat – just gives that special energy – by using color to transport me into the present moment, enhance my practice and my mood, making my mat time really special.
+When I step onto the mat – I let the colours of my artwork reflect back to me, inspire more creativity in my practice or bring energy needed.
+Yoga is such an opening and immersive experience, the use of colour on the mat – just gives that special energy – by using colour to transport me into the present moment, enhance my practice and my mood, making my mat time really special.

-Or you could use a beautiful crystal or stone, switching your focus to the elements of light or color within the stones and seeing the beauty in each element with your breath.
-Small moments through the day, a one-minute break here and there, all help towards creativity a home space with color and connecting to your mental health and emotions.
+Or you could use a beautiful crystal or stone, switching your focus to the elements of light or colour within the stones and seeing the beauty in each element with your breath.
+Small moments through the day, a one-minute break here and there, all help towards creativity a home space with colour and connecting to your mental health and emotions.

 Shop the article